cyasmani/web-module-challenge-scope-and-closure/README.md

 console.log("b defined? " + (typeof b !== 'undefined'));
 ```

+ANSWER: Before watching the video I think that a is going to be undefined and b is going to be 3.
+The reason is that a is not able to access 3 since it is not within its scope and is the parent element.
+B is directly equal to 3.

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).

 ```js